department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/va_gov_notifications/README.md

 ## Cautions and Notes
 - On prod, mail can only be sent to va.gov email addresses.
-- Locally mail gets sent to Mailhog (type `ddev status` to get the address), On tugboat mail gets captured and can be seen from the tugboat instance dashboard.
+- Locally mail gets sent to MailPit (type `ddev status` to get the address), On tugboat mail gets captured and can be seen from the tugboat instance dashboard.
 Staging does not send mail.
 - Message variable tokens can not be used in a link url because CKE editor will mangle tokens in href.
 - H1 can not be used in the message content because the "Rich Text" filter does not allow it, so it has to go on the twig template.
-- To test html on va.gov email (Outlook) while running locally, you can copy the html displayed in Mailhog, paste it into gmail, then send it to your VA.gov email.
+- To test html on va.gov email (Outlook) while running locally, you can copy the html displayed in MailPit, paste it into gmail, then send it to your VA.gov email.
 Formatting is preserved.